 By Scott Berkun, August 9, 2006

 Everyone lies: it’s just a question of how, when and why.
-From the relationship saving “yes, you do look thin in those pants” to the improbable “your table will be ready in 5 minutes”, manipulating the truth is part of the human condition.
+From the relationship saving “yes, you do look thin in those pants” to the improbable “your call is important to us”, manipulating the truth is part of the human condition.
 Accept it now.

-I’m positive that given our irrational nature and difficultly accepting tough truths, we’re collectively better off with some of our deceptions.
-They buffer us from each other (and from ourselves), avoid unnecessary conflicts, and keep the wonderful confusion of our psychologies tucked away from those who don’t care.
-White lies are the spackle of civilization, tucked into the dirty corners and crevices our necessary, but pretentiously inflexible idealisms create.
+I’m certain that given our irrational nature and difficulty accepting tough truths, we’re collectively better off with some of our deceptions.
+They buffer us from each other (and from ourselves), avoid unnecessary conflicts, and keep the contradictions of our psychologies tucked away from those who don’t need to care.
+White lies are the spackle of civilization, tucked into the dirty corners and crevices our necessary, but unrealistically inflexible idealisms create.
 Small lies prop up and support our powerful truths, holding together the insanely half honest, half false chaos that spins the world.

 But lies, serious lies, should not be encouraged as they destroy trust, the binding force in all relationships.
 One particularly troublesome kind of lie is known as Bullshit (BS).
 These are unnecessary deceptions, committed in the gray area between polite white lies and complete malicious fabrications.
 BS is usually defined as inventions made in ignorance of the facts, where the primary goal is to protect oneself.
 The aim of BS isn’t to harm another person, although that often happens collaterally.
-For a variety of reasons BS can be hard to detect, which is why I’m offering this missive as a crash B.S. in BS detection.
+For a variety of reasons BS can be hard to detect, which is why I’m offering this primer on it’s detection.
 But be warned: to keep you on your toes there are several bits of BS tucked inside this essay which you will have to find for yourself.

 Why people BS: a primer

 The first lie in the Western canon comes from the same joyful tome as the first murders, wars and plagues: the Old Testament.
-Despite my distaste for trips into religious texts, this one has supreme tragicomic value.
+Scripture is the source of many things, including lessons in BS with tragicomic value.

 To recap from the book of Genesis, God tells Adam and Eve not to eat fruit from the tree of knowledge, as pretty as it is, for they’ll die.
 He wanders off to do some unexplained godlike things, as gods are prone to do, leaving the very tempting, and non pit-bull or electrified fence protected, tree out for all to see.
-Meanwhile Satan slinks by and convinces Eve apples are good: so she and Adam have an apple snack (the bible refers to them only as fruit, apples are a western addition).
+Meanwhile Satan slinks by and convinces Eve the fruit is good: so she and Adam have an apple snack (the bible refers to them only as fruit, as apples are one of many of Western culture’s additions).
 God instantly returns, scolds Adam, who blames Eve; resulting in everyone, snakes, people and all, getting thrown out of Eden forever.

 People lie for three reasons; the first is to protect themselves.
 They may wish to protect something they want or need, a concept they cherish, or to prevent something they fear, like confrontation.
 There is often a clear psychological need motivating every lie.

 A well known fib, “the dog ate my homework”, fits the BS model.
 In the desperate fear driven attempt not to be caught, children’s imaginations conceive amazing improbabilities.
 Fires, plagues, revolutions, curses, illnesses and absurd reinventions of the laws of physics and space-time have all been summoned by children around the world on the fateful mornings when they find themselves at school, sans-homework.
-It’s an emotional experience, this need to BS: as logically speaking, the stress of inventing and maintaining a lie is rarely easier than accepting the consequences of the truth.
+The need to BS is an emotional experience: as logically speaking, the stress of inventing and maintaining a lie is rarely easier than accepting the consequences of the truth.

 Which gives us the third reason people lie, a truth saints and sinners have known for ages: we want to be seen as better than we see ourselves.
 Sadly, comically, we also believe we’re alone in both having this temptation, as well as the shame it brings with it (e.g. “We’re not alone in feeling alone“).
 The secret truth is everyone has moments of weakness: times when fear and greed melt our brains and we’re tempted to say the lies we wish were true.
 And for that reason the deepest honesty is found in people willing to admit to their lies, or their barely resisted temptations, and own the consequences.
 Not the pretense of the saints, who pretend, incomprehensibly, inhumanly, to never even have those urges at all.

 The first rule of BS is to expect it.
 Fire detectors are designed to expect a fire at any moment: they’re not optimists.
 They fixate on the possibility of fires and that’s why they save lives.
-If you want to detect BS you have to swallow some cynicism, and add some internal doubt to everything you hear.
+If you want to detect BS you have to engage in skepticism, and add doubt to everything you hear.
 Socrates, the father of western wisdom, based his philosophy around the recognition, and expectation, of ignorance.
 It’s far more dangerous to assume people know what they’re talking about, than it is to assume they don’t and let them prove you wrong.
 Be like Socrates: assume people are unaware of their own ignorance (including yourself) and politely, warmly, probe to sort out the difference.